admin-bootcamps/python-templates/README.md

 #### Data

-Then, buid the Data object you will send.
+Then, build the Data object you will send.
 This can have just an image prompt, or more parameters.
 You can find the other parameters in the model list (info below).

 This is what you send in the request.